JasonWaataja/DotFileManager/README.md

 Another special feature is that DFM can check if files in your syncing directory are different from the installed versions and update them for you.
 ## Installation
-DFM only compiles on POSIX platforms, or optionally on CYGWIN or MSYS.
-Because it uses POSIX, though, it required no dependencies outside of the system's libc.
+DFM only compiles on POSIX platforms, or optionally on Cygwin or MSYS.
+Because it uses POSIX, though, it requires no dependencies outside of the system's libc.

 DFM is compiled using CMake and supports compiling in-source if desired.
 Navigate into the build directory and run `cmake /path/to/dfm`.
 Then, assuming